MuratZamir/About-Me/README.md

 I've been learning various aspects of cybersecurity for 3 years.
 I'm highly motivated and passionate about security in general.
 I constantly enhance my skillset in penetration testing, web application security and network security.

-* 🌍  I'm based in Indiana/U.S.
+* 🌍  I'm based in San Francisco, CA.
 * ✉️  You can contact me at [zamir.murat54@gmail.com](mailto:zamir.murat54@gmail.com)
-* 🧠  I'm currently looking for a full time entry-level jobs!
 * ⚡  Learning physical pentesting by picking locks :)

 ### Skills